 My Takeaways from Mozcon 2013

 I walked out of the third day of this mesmerizing conference empowered with a sense of why we need to be better marketers.
-It’s not about being ‘just average’ anymore, it’s about being the best and never settling for second best.
-Average content, links, social media, products and services doesn’t (or won’t do for long) work anymore and we as search marketing professionals need to drive change in our industry.
+It’s not about being ‘just average’ anymore; it’s about being the best and never settling for second best.
+Average content, links, social media, products and services don’t (or won’t do for long) work any more, and we as search marketing professionals need to drive change in our industry.
 There is no point doing ‘stuff’ which we don’t really care about and that we know won’t help someone grow a brand.

 On my flight back to San Francisco from Seattle I settled down with this month’s Wired magazine to find an awesome article about Dean Karmen.
 He is the inventor of the new Slingshot – a water vapour distillation system, which aims to give clean drinking water to the world.
 I came across this quote by Karmen in the feature: “Life is short… and when I look back, I don’t want to think I wasted some of this life doing nonsense.”

 It’s pretty depressing that all that time could have been spent adding value, rather than chasing the algorithm.
-Don’t get me wrong, it’s not just the SEO industry that’s responsible for all the spam out there – companies that were willingly party to these activities are also culpable.
+Don’t get me wrong, it’s not just the SEO industry that’s responsible for all the spam out there – companies that were willing parties to these activities are also culpable.
 With delusions of ‘quick wins’ and horrible phases like ‘bang for buck’ being more important than sustainable, safe, long-term growth.
-To be fair to the guys at Google they have been offering the carrot approach for a long time and it seems that only now when they use the stick method, in the form off mass Google penalties, is the message finally hitting home with many!
+To be fair to the guys at Google, they have been offering the carrot approach for a long time and it seems that only now when they use the stick method, in the form of mass Google penalties, is the message finally hitting home with many!